bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 # Application State Synchronization

+This document defines a new AppSync proposal.
+AppSync is a Safe Extension as defined in {{Section 2 of !I-D.ietf-mls-extensions}}, of type `extension_external_proposal`.

 The `application_states` extension allows the application to inject state objects into the MLS key schedule.
 Changes to this state can be made out of band, or using the AppSync proposal.
 Using the AppSync proposal ensures that